R&H Logo

 You have a right to a reasonable explanation based on the applicable facts and a right to timely updates.
 In Colorado, that’s 60 days.
 Delays must be explained in writing every 30 days.
 3 CCR 702-5

-To prove bad faith, you must demonstrate the company did not use the available information to come to a reasonable conclusion regarding your claim, which caused you to suffer.
+To prove bad faith, you must demonstrate that the company did not use the available information to come to a reasonable conclusion regarding your claim, which caused you to suffer.
 The extent of the suffering would entitle you to a platter of damages.

-What happens if I win?
+What happens if I win my bad faith claim?

-Insurer will have to pay your legal fees
+Your insurer will pay your legal fees

-Win a bad faith lawsuit against your insurance company for a wrongfully denied professional liability claim, and expect your insurer to cover any legal fees you incurred.
+Win a bad faith lawsuit against your insurance company for a wrongfully denied professional liability claim, and you can expect your insurer to cover any legal fees you incurred.
 Get your bad faith case covered, as well as the legal defense for your client’s suit against you and any damages that the court has ordered you to pay.

-Your insurer will have to pay you in damages
+Your insurer will pay you damages

 • Economic – Compensation for direct final loss as the result of your insurer’s conduct

-• Noneconomic – Compensation for any harm you endured that isn’t financially measured, including but not limited to emotional distress and inconvenience
+• Non-economic – Compensation for any harm you endured that isn’t financially measured, including but not limited to emotional distress and inconvenience

 Your insurer can’t retaliate by canceling your policy